docbohanh/Flutter_Web_LandingPage/README.md

 ## What will you learn ?

 - How to build a simple website using flutter web
-- Managed resource (graphic/ font) when deploy to production
+- Manage resources (graphic/ font) when deploy to production
+- Structure of flutter web folder
+- Build simple web and deploying to Github page

 ## Getting Started